 Port Morien's claim as the first is fairly widely accepted.
 In January of 1974 an Ontario Newspaper known as the Kingston Whig-Standard stated in a series called It happened in Canada that "The first Boy Scout troop in North America was organize in 1908 at port Morien, Cape Breton Island, N.S."

-Camp Lone is an island located on the southern end of Miller Lake in Waverley, NS.
-Purchased in 1926, Camp Lone Cloud was initially intended to be used as a regional Scout training site.
+Camp Lone Cloud is an island located on the southern end of Miller Lake in Waverley, NS.
+Purchased in 1926, it was initially intended to be used as a regional Scout training site.
 The island was purchased from the Frank Miller Family.
-Originally, the island was used during the summers for cattle grazing up until the Council brought it.
+Previously, the island was used during the summers for cattle grazing up until the Council brought it.
 The island was named by the Halifax Regional Council after Jerry Lonecloud, a Mi'kmaq hunter, healer, and showman.

 The Frank Miller family operated a saw mill a little ways from the current concrete damn built by Nova Scotia Power in 1932.
 A number of the cabins at Miller Lake built between 1929 and 1930 were built using lumber provided by the Miller family.
 Some of these cabins included 1st Halifax, 3rd Halifax, 17th Halifax, 18th Halifax Cabins as well as the Ranger’s Cabin.